Japan's central hub has Legoland fun, museums dedicated to road and rail, and a singular treasure

 - One of the country's best cherry blossom spots

 Nagoya is one of Japan's central transit points, making it simple to get to the city from almost anywhere in the country.

 From Tokyo, the bullet train takes just one hour and 45 minutes, and from Kyoto it's 35 minutes.

-Japan's second largest shrine, Atsuta Jingu, holds a singular treasure known as the Sword of Tsurugi, one of Japan's three Imperial regalia.
+Japan's second largest shrine, Atsuta-jingu Shrine , holds a singular treasure known as the Sword of Tsurugi, one of Japan's three Imperial regalia.
 As you wander around the main shrine's sprawling, sun-dappled, thousand-year-old cedar groves, you will also discover many hidden shrines within secluded copses.

-An even more magnetic attraction for kids is LEGOLAND Japan .
+An even more magnetic draw for kids is Legoland Japan .
 Ride and play at over 40 different attractions, learn how to build amazing constructions, and wonder at how they managed to put together some 10,000 different models from 17 million Lego blocks.